bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 1. Find the invitation email you got from Bitrise (letsconnect@bitrise.io) in your mailbox.

    (If you received an URL instead of an email from the org owner, have no fear!
 Opening the link in a new tab will take you to the `Almost there...` page.
-Follow the instructions.
-You will receive a confirmation email from Bitrise which will include a link to finish the sign-up procedure.)
+Follow the instructions there.
+You will receive a confirmation email from Bitrise which will include a link to complete the sign-up procedure.)
 2. Click `Sign In via SSO` or copy the provided URL in a new tab to acknowledge the connection.
 You will be redirected to your own SAML SSO provider's site.
 3. Provide your email address.
 (It should be the same email address where you received the invitation.)
 4. Follow your SAML SSO provider's instructions.